 Pros and Cons of Whether You Choose Pending or Contingent

 A listing agent may continue to show homes to the buyers depending on the agreement the listing agent has with the person selling the home.
-In case the buyer owns the home, the ownership can be transferred to home and the buyer may not have the legal rights to control rights related to the property.

 Risk Involved In Contingent Sale Real Estate Offer